CWallace23/cwallace23.github.io/teaching/final-year-projects/assessment-and-feedback.md

 ---

-<h2>Who this project is for:</h2>
+<h3>Who this project is for:</h3>

-Ideally you’ll be a third-year BSc student (otherwise, you probably want to look at my fourth-year project instead).
+Ideally you’ll be a third-year BSc student (otherwise, you probably want to look at my <a href="https://cwallace23.github.io/teaching/final-year-projects/functional-limit-theorems">fourth-year project</a> instead).

 You’re interested in thinking about how and why we (your lecturers) make the choices we do when we set and mark assessments.
 This is a project with a lot of reading, and potentially a lot of writing (but maybe fewer equations?).
 There’s a lot of scope to incorporate some statistics in here, as well.

-<h2>Overview:</h2>
+<h3>Overview:</h3>

 Assessment comes in many forms: exams, written assignments, and e-assessments are examples that we use frequently in Maths at Durham, but there are hundreds of other approaches to take.